9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 execJob = execStateT . runJob
 ```

-Strictly speaking, for a small standalone program, we don\'t need the
+Strictly speaking, for a small standalone program, we don't need the
 `newtype` wrapper, but we include it here as an example of good practice
 (it only costs a few lines of code, anyway).